You may wish to see an introductory page with a map first.

 During WWII the British Operational Headquarters in Malta were located inside this bastion in underground rooms built by Grand Master Lascaris.

 St. Michael's Bastion is the equivalent to Sts.
 Peter's and Paul's Bastion on the northern side of the land walls.
 While the fortifications of Valletta can still be admired almost as they were designed, the original gates are lost.
 Porta S. Giorgio was opened by Laparelli between the two main bastions; it was probably designed giving more importance to defensive requirements, than to appearance.
 In 1632 it was replaced by a second gate designed by Tommaso Dingli at the time of Grand Master de Paule.
-The new gate resembled an ancient triumphal arch with three archways, but in the XIXth century it was pulled down and replaced by a third gate, which in turn was replaced by a fourth one in 1964.
-This fourth gate was pulled down in 2011 as part of a very, very, very large real estate development.
-In January 2012 a new gate designed by Renzo Piano was in the process of being built.
+The new gate resembled an ancient triumphal arch with three archways, but in the XIXth century it was pulled down and replaced by a third gate, which in turn was replaced by a fourth one in 1964, which was pulled down in 2011.

 The Knights had little opportunity for showing their military skills as cavalrymen.
-The heavy armouries, some of them commissioned to Lombard makers, were utilized only for parades and tournaments or for being portrayed wearing them as in the portrait of Grand Master Alof de Wignacourt by Caravaggio (it opens in another window - the page was rumoured to be the lover of both men).
+The heavy armouries, some of them commissioned to Lombard makers, were utilized only for parades and tournaments or for being portrayed wearing them as in the portrait of Grand Master Alof de Wignacourt by Caravaggio (it opens in another window).

-Guns: (left) bearing the coat of arms of Grand Master Vilhena (Armoury of the Grand Masters Palace); (centre) Venetian (Maritime Museum at Vittoriosa); (right) British (St. John's Bastion)
+Guns: (left) bearing the coat of arms of Grand Master Vilhena (Armoury of the Grand Masters Palace); (centre) Venetian (Maritime Museum at Vittoriosa - you may wish to see other highly decorated Ventian guns at Nauplia); (right) British (St. John's Bastion)

 Overall view of the fortifications in the late XVIIIth century - Valletta Museum of Fine Arts: in the foreground Fort Ricasoli (left) and Fort St. Elmo (right)